cobalthq/cobalt-product-public-docs/content/en/Getting started/Assets/asset-description.md

 - Unique users / roles
 - Applicable network / architecture diagrams

-## Asset Documentation
+## Attachments

-To share more about your assets, you can upload the documentation of your choice.
+To share more about your assets, you can upload the documentation of your choice under **Attachment(s)**.
 Our app accepts files in the following categories and formats:

 - Archives (.gz, .rar, .tar, .zip)